hushmirror/docs/sdl-in-the-raw.md

 1. Install nginx.
 Look up how to do that as it differs per operating system.

-1. Backup the nginx.conf to a nginx.conf.original before you change it.

 1. Start up nginx and open your computer's web browser to http://127.0.0.1 to verify that the nginx test page is working.
 If not then determine nginx is running and then continue on when it is.

+1. Backup the nginx.conf to a nginx.conf.original before you change it.

-1. Then change the nginx.conf to the following:
+1. Then delete everything in the nginx.conf and replace with the following:

 	```
 	worker_processes  1;